Do you live in Michigan and own a small business?

 The more you put into your network, the better it will be for everyone involved.
 It’s a win-win situation!
 “If we’re willing to give our time and knowledge away freely without expecting anything in return–it’ll come back around again when needed most.” -Chris Dyki from Patient Empowered Dentistry.

 Networking events will have you bumping elbows from different backgrounds, industries, and professions.
 You’ll be exposed to new people with unique perspectives on things that you may not have thought of before-even if they’re in the same industry as yours!

 Networking provides opportunities for professional development through workshops, seminars, panel discussions, etc., so even if nothing else comes from networking other than learning something new about yourself or your industry, it was worth it!

 In addition to learning new things, networking can also help you find mentors and advisors.
 These people will be able to offer guidance on your career path or business decisions that may not have been available otherwise!

 9. Groups explicitly targeting small businesses

 These groups exist because they want to give back by helping those starting to succeed!
 Networking is a great way to find out about new opportunities, as well.
 The people you meet will give insight into what’s going on in their industry and may even offer connections that can help your business grow!
-Some groups specifically target small businesses because they want those starting off the best possible chance of success.
+Some groups specifically target small businesses because they want those starting with the best possible chance of success.

 I hope you had some excellent takeaways from this article!

 If you found this post helpful, please share it with your friends and other businesses in your network.
-If there is anything else, I can help make your small business a success let me know. -JH
+If there is anything else I can help make your small business a success let me know. -JH